 The Costumes

 For both the kids and the adults, costumes are everything when it comes to Halloween.
-We like to let the kids choose their own.
+We like to let the kids choose their own whether it is funny, silly, or scary costumes.
 One year, Jackson and Dylan opted for a zombie football player and cheerleader, while I was drawn to being a “mom”-bie due to my exhausted state of mind.

 I even tried to be a chef with a baby lobster for Brody’s first Halloween, but that lasted for about 60 seconds.
 Ultimately, baby Brody and Daddy looked adorable as the Karate Kids while Roman was a very happy Ninja Turtle.